Talent-Catalog/talentcatalog/docs/v220/candidate_data_in_salesforce.md

 assurance.

-Some specific identified uses for the data will be, for example, to update the Talent Beyond Boundaries <a href="https://tbb.sopact.com/superset/dashboard/p/6oA7PE4BRrx/">impact dashboard</a>;
+Some specific identified uses for the data will be, for example, to update the Talent Beyond Boundaries <a href="https://tbb.sopact.com/superset/dashboard/p/6oA7PE4BRrx/" target="_blank">
-to maintain current contact lists in Campaign Monitor for all consenting candidates; and for the efficient updating of the<a href="https://www.talentbeyondboundaries.org/talent-snapshot?">
+impact dashboard</a>; to maintain current contact lists in Campaign Monitor for all consenting candidates; and for the efficient updating of the
+<a href="https://www.talentbeyondboundaries.org/talent-snapshot?" target="_blank">Talent Catalog
-Talent Catalog snapshot</a>.
+snapshot</a>.